opea-project/GenAIComps/comps/feedback_management/mongo/README.md

   -H 'accept: application/json' \
   -H 'Content-Type: application/json' \
   -d '{
+  "chat_id": "66445d4f71c7eff23d44f78d",
+  "chat_data": {
     "user": "test",
-  "chat_id": "66445d4f71c7eff23d44f78d",
+    "messages": [
+      {
+        "role": "system",
+        "content": "You are helpful assistant"
+      },
+      {
+        "role": "user",
-  "human": "hi",
+        "content": "hi",
+        "time": "1724915247"
+      },
+      {
+        "role": "assistant",
-  "assistant": "Hi, may I help you?",
+        "content": "Hi, may I help you?",
+        "time": "1724915249"
+      }
+    ]
+  },
-  "data": {
+  "feedback_data": {
     "comment": "Moderate",
     "rating": 3,
     "is_thumbs_up": true
   }}'

 # Take note that chat_id here would be the id get from chathistory_mongo service
+# If you do not wish to mantain chat history via chathistory_mongo service, you may generate some random uuid for it or just leave it empty.
 ```

 - Update the feedback data of specified feedback_id